MB-Bidram/WideNDepth/README.md

 The complete WND implementation, training system, and WiND native runtime are not included in this repository and remain proprietary.
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
-## Current research position

-WND can currently be described as:

-> An experimental neural architecture that separates rich feature storage and retrieval from iterative computation, with encouraging early results for low-memory training on consumer hardware.